 Notes

-- Protein Powder: any chocolate protein powder will work.
+- Protein Powder: any chocolate whey protein powder will work.
 I prefer to use a Lean Whey Protein Isolate (WPI) powder.
-The one I use is Genetix Nutrition Lean WPI Chocolate Bomb Flavour Protein Powder.
-Its low carb and has a lot of chocolate flavour.
+Vanilla protein powder can also be used.

-- Ground Flax Seed: also known as flax meal are seeds that have been ground down.
-Flax seed.flax meal is full of fibre and is very filling, making it ideal for protein bars.
-Its generally available from the healthy food section of the supermarket.
+- Ground Flax Seed: also known as flax meal.
+Its high in fibre making it ideal for protein bars.
 Alternatively you could use ground almonds, or chia seeds.

 - Natural Peanut Butter: A natural creamy peanut butter works well in this recipe.
-Opt for one that has no added sugar if you can.
+Alternatively, you can use almond butter or cashew butter.

 Nutrition